Bring on the blessings: Community meal catered by Fresher Futures

-Lives are changing in Nevada County with a new program called Fresher Futures.
-The program trains young adults — many who have struggled — to live independently, free from abuse, violence, drug addiction, homelessness and dependence on government services.
+A program that is changing lives in Nevada County called Fresher Futures is training young adults who have struggled to live independently, free from abuse, violence, drug addiction, homelessness and dependence on government services.

 This culinary program is supported by Connecting Point, a non-profit organization located at 208 Sutton Way, Grass Valley.
 Meals are prepared in advance and ready to eat by individuals who have experienced hardship themselves.